We're continuing to explore our Ocean theme, & this week we made a batch of Ocean Play Dough to use alongside our mini sea creatures.

 Have you used music or a backing track to accompany Small World Play?

-I appreciate the value of offering a quiet/natural environment for any play, but occasionally we have a piece of classical music playing softly in the background which relates to the theme of play.
-For example we've listened to Saint-Saëns' 'Carnival of the Animals' when playing with farm / jungle / sea / animal activities.
-The 'Aquarium' provides a brilliant background to our Seascape Play Area & is wonderfully relaxing to listen to.
+Occasionally we have a piece of classical music playing softly in the background which relates to the theme of play.
+For example we've listened to Saint-Saëns' 'Aquarium' when playing with our Seascape Play Area which has been wonderfully relaxing.